geoffles/geoffles.github.io/_posts/2019-01-31-progress-in-bash.md

 # Breakdown

-Total, Count, and Percent are pretty straight forward.
+`TOTAL`, `COUNT`, and `PERCENT` are pretty straight forward and self explanatory.

-The start date captures the unix time when the process started, and time store the time taken to process so far.
-Remaning is a linear approximation of the remaining time given the time taken so far, and the number of items remaining.
+The `START_DATE` captures the Unix time when the process started, and `TIME` stores the time taken to process so far. `REMAINING` is a linear approximation of the remaining time given the time taken so far, and the number of items remaining.

-Barlen is a transformation of the percentage into a discrete range of 0 to 20.
+`BARLEN` is a transformation of the percentage into a discrete range of 0 to 20.

 The completion statistics are then printed, and the opening brace of the progress bar.

 The progress bar is printed one character at a time, with a `=` for done and a ` ` for not yet done.

-The closing brace is then printed and the remaining time estimate with space padding to cater for number size differences.
+The closing brace is then printed and the remaining time estimate with space padding to cater for number size differences which would leave trailing characters when they get shorter.

 # Packaged Up